AddressSanitizer (ASan) is a fast memory error detector based on compiler instrumentation (LLVM).

 # Components build doesn't work yet [we're working on it!]

 ninja -C out\Release base_unittests

-ASan builds should work seamlessly with Goma; just add use_goma=1 to your GYP_DEFINES.
+ASan builds should work seamlessly with Goma (except for Windows); just add use_goma=1 to your GYP_DEFINES.

 If you want your stack traces to be precise, you will have to disable inlining: